Abdullahishtiaq488/IELTS-ONLINE-TESTS/README-MARGINS.md

 # Margin and Spacing Patterns

-This document explains the spacing and margin patterns implemented in the IELTS Online Tests application.
+This document explains the spacing and margin patterns implemented in the IELTS Project application.

 ## Core Principles